SPY: A Magnet System for a High-pressure Gaseous TPC Neutrino Detector: Mechanical design

 \subsubsection{Pressure vessel/Cryostat shell analysis}

 The cryostat shell wall thickness was optimized within the 10 bar pressure constraint.
 Using elastic-plastic methods as described in The Code, a simplified symmetrical model shown in Figure \ref{fig:CSAM} was evaluated.
+The model included consideration of the estimated weight of the calorimeter ($\simeq$ 180 t) and TPC ($\simeq$ 15 t) along with the reaction forces from the stayed head assessment and the radial supports.

 The simulation was able to converge on a solution, meeting the protection against plastic collapse requirements.
-The simulation also shows that the assembly meets the protection against local failure requirement of having a local strain limit lower than the value 1.0.
+The simulation also shows that the assembly meets the protection against local failure requirement of having a local strain limit, $\epsilon_{limit}$, lower than 1.0.
 These results can be seen in Figure~\ref{fig:CSAM_Results} and Figure~\ref{fig:CSAM_Results2}.
 Additional load cases that occur during the manufacturing and transport of the vessel will require a future analysis.
 The loaded shell from this analysis was then used to determine if the shell would be able to resist buckling.
 A collapse analysis was performed using imperfections generated through an elastic-plastic buckling review.
 The buckling mode shapes used to generate a set of imperfections in the model of the Cryostat shell.
 These imperfections can be seen in Figure~\ref{fig:CSAMBucklingResults}.
 Using the generated imperfect model, a plastic collapse analysis was performed again to determine if buckling occurred.
 The model was able to converge on a solution, meeting the protection against buckling requirements.

 Before the design of the cryostat can be finished, additional detailing is needed to account for the interaction between the finalized magnet design and detector equipment.
 Additionally for the final stayed head design aspects such as the attachment methods of the stay bolts, pattern of the connection, and additional failure modes will need to be examined.
 Despite additional work being needed, the results of the analysis indicate that the design of the cryostat for the superconducting solenoid in SPY is feasible for withstanding operational loading.